bqqbarbhg/achrails/README.md

 The folder can be your busy existing github folder, having other subdirectories there has no consequences.

 Now create a new Layers box in the github folder.
-In OS X you need to be in terminal created by Docker Quickstart Terminal.app.
-On Launch it has displayed ascii ship and an url that can be used to reach  your docker.
+In OS X you need to be in terminal created by 'Docker Quickstart Terminal.app'.
+On launch it has displayed an ascii ship and an url that can be used to reach your Docker.
 It is usually https://192.168.99.100 -- you'll need it soon.

 ```
 cd github